Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 You will be greeted by us at the airport and taken to the hotel.
 Depending on your arrival, there is time to explore the thamel tourist center before we officially start our yoga journey with a welcome yoga class.

-For the evening we invite you for dinner in Thamel.
+In the evening, we invite you to dinner together in Thamel.

-Until then, the day can be spent at will.
+Until then, you can spend the day as you wish.
 We recommend simply strolling through the old town of Thamel.
 If there are still questions of equipment, it is best to clarify them directly at this point.

-One night in a hotel, overnight stay with breakfast, 3 stars
+One night in a hotel, overnight stay with breakfast (üf), 3 stars

 Day 02 Kathmandu

-Kathmandu offers plenty of cultural attractions and many culinary highlights.
+Kathmandu offers plenty of cultural sights and many culinary highlights.

-After a morning yoga session, we will visit the three royal cities of Bhaktapur, Patan and Kathmandu with their medieval town centres and their most important Hindu and Buddhist sanctuaries in the Kathmandu Valley.
+After a morning yoga class, we will visit the three royal cities of Bhaktapur, Patan and Kathmandu with their medieval city centers and their most important Hindu and Buddhist sanctuaries in the Kathmandu valley.
 These include, to name but the most important, the World Heritage Site of Pashupatinath and Bodnath.
 In the evening we close the day with a meditation.

-One night in a hotel, overnight stay with breakfast, 3 stars
+One night in a hotel, overnight stay with breakfast (üf), 3 stars

 Today is the time!
 Early in the morning after breakfast, take a bus or jeep, together with the porters and guides, from the hotel to Pokhara, the starting point of our yoga trek.
 The bus ride alone is already an adventure in itself.
 There is definitely a lot to see!